pieroproietti/penguins-eggs/sourceforge/files/DEBS/testing/README.md

 * feature: eggs produce now work nicelly on btrfs, remain to solve calamares and krill configuration;
 * bugfix: now eggs copy branding including subdirs, example lang;
 * bugfix: check theme if exists and remove final / if we pass a theme;
+* bugfix: link penguins-eggs and others stuffs README.md connected to the new site;

 # Penguins' eggs Debian TESTING packages